-In 2016/7 where the omni channel experience has levelled prices, where the competition is fierce (and not in a RuPaul way!) we need to be able to offer a better experience to your customer than the competition and not leave them waiting to check out of the store for 20 minutes or collect pre ordered goods for hours.
-Yet it happens all the time, as much as it shouldn’t, it does.
+In 2016/7, where the omni-channel experience has levelled prices, where the competition is fierce (and not in a RuPaul way!), you need to be able to offer a better experience to your customer than the competition and not leave them waiting to check out of the store for 20 minutes or collect pre ordered goods for hours.
+Yet, it happens all the time, as much as it shouldn’t, it does.

 Why is it an issue?
-Because these are the people who will leave their potential purchases in the store and just walk out faster than road runner in a cartoon.
-Worse still, they get home and they write a strongly worded letter as ‘concerned of Croydon, Cirencester, Chippenham or Camelford’ with the purpose of getting compensation for the wasted time – and sadly they will get it.
+Because these are the people who will leave their potential purchases in the store and just walk out faster than Road Runner from the Looney Tunes.
+Worse still, they get home and they write a strongly worded letter as ‘concerned of Croydon, Cirencester, Chippenham or Camelford’ with the purpose of getting compensation for the wasted time.

 To further highlight this, one food retailer who shall remain nameless had customers waiting 2 hours to collect Christmas food orders they had already paid for!
 Now that on its own would cause me to probably never return.
 2 Hours!
 120 Minutes, 7200 toe curling, smart-phone battery flattening seconds waiting for a turkey!
 I would have counted every one and after 720 I would want to drive pins into my eyes – because I would have been remembering everything else I needed to do the week before Christmas!

 We owe it to the customer to look at ways of managing the experience for them – managing their journey and improving it.
 What is the point of offering your valued customers ‘click and collect’ only to completely ruin the experience when they enter the store because they can’t get to collect it when they want to?